golanlevin/DrawingWithMachines/machines/hp7475a/debian_obsolete/readme.md

 # Debian 12 Plotter Machine Configuration Summary

+*As of August 2025 this document is obsolete and slated for deletion.
+It has been [replaced by these instructions](https://github.com/golanlevin/DrawingWithMachines/blob/main/machines/axidraw/debianization.md).*

+---

 This guide outlines the steps needed to prepare a Debian 12 machine for use in the *Drawing with Machines* classroom.
 It includes setup for HDMI underscan, CoolTerm with root access, screen lock disabling, and SVG plotting via `vpype`.

 ---